 Time for the fifth and final step…

-Copy and paste the credentials you got earlier and change the mode to passive.
-Change the upload interval to 1.
+Copy and paste in your Sensr.net FTP credentials and change the mode to "Passive".
+Set the upload interval to 1 second.
 Hit submit.

 Go back to the Sensr.net tab and it should look something like this: